pbastowski/angular2-now/README.md

 ```html
 <my-app>Optional content inside my app that can be transcluded</my-app>
 ```
 And in your JavaScript add the code below.
-Note that your app-class-name must be the same as the app name you used with SetModuleName.
-Thus, `SetModuleName('app')` must have a corresponding `class app {}` and `bootstrap(app)`.

 ```javascript
 angular.module('app', []);